theoportlock/tis/writing/labbook/notes.md

 3 tennets of intelligence are memory, morals, and choice degradation - Digestion - synthesis prediction and action are alike, input and ouput nodes are alike

+Predict first then memorize
+predict makes new input and memorize makes new memory use the old memory plus the new input for forcasting or precasting this makes new new input and cycle continues
+    don't you want to update your memory with your new thoughts? having some way in memory to distinguish thoughs from reality apply the same level of forcasting to each thourght  (may not be evolotuionarly advantageous)